TheLazyDutchman/pyzmqServer/README.md

 to use the client, you need to import the 'Client' class from 'pyzmqServer.client'.
 #### Initialization
 creating a client has five arguments:
-* clientIp - the IP address of the client as a string.
 * serverIp - the IP address of the server as a string.
 * eventPort - the port on the server where the client listens for server events.
 * requestSendPort - the port on the server listens to which the client can send a request.